-- tribal lands, by using the US Housing and Urban Development's (HUD) Tribal Directory Assessment Tool (TDAT) at https://egis.hud.gov/tdat/. - d.
-Based on the findings of the literature review, initiate Section 106 and/or propose a finding with RUS template letters for all SHPOs and Tribal Historic Preservation Officers (THPOs) for all tribes identified in TDAT that have an interest in the project as well as those whose lands the project crosses and proceed through Section 106 on the basis of agreement. - e.
-The applicant must involve the National Office Cultural Resources team if: - 1.
-There is a disagreement amongst consulting parties (for instance the SHPO or THPO asks for additional survey or doesn't agree with a finding; - 2.
-If a tribe asks to speak directly to the agency or asks for government to government consultation; - 3.
+- d.
+Based on the findings of the literature review, initiate Section 106 and/or propose a recommended finding with RUS template letters for all SHPOs and Tribal Historic Preservation Officers (THPOs) for all tribes identified in TDAT that have an interest in the project as well as those whose lands the project crosses and proceed through Section 106 on the basis of agreement. - e.
+The applicant must involve the National Office Cultural Resources team if:

+- There is a disagreement amongst consulting parties (for instance the SHPO or THPO asks for additional survey or doesn't agree with the recommended finding; - 2.
+If a tribe asks to speak directly to the agency or asks for government-to-government consultation; - 3.
 If a Programmatic Agreement (PA) is needed; or - 4.
 If a Memorandum of Agreement is needed (MOA) to address adverse effects.